Relax: Things to Do in Daylesford and Hepburn Springs

 General bathing is available in the two mineral pools within The Bathhouse, which can be accessed for between $37-$47 dollars (for an adult), depending on the time and day.

-You will probably also enjoy the Outdoor Creekside Bathing area, as no one will argue that there’s something quite nice and tranquil about staring out at nature whilst relaxing in a 36 degree celsius tub of water.
+You will probably also enjoy the Outdoor Creekside Bathing area.
+No one will argue that there’s something quite nice and tranquil about staring out at nature whilst relaxing in a 36 degree celsius tub of water.

 If you have upgraded, you’ll be provided with a towel, robe and locker for the duration of your time within The Sanctuary.

 The Bathhouse has a range of wellness treatments on offer, if you’re looking for some extra pampering during your weekend in Daylesford and Hepburn Springs.

 Stroll through Daylesford